ntanis-dev/essentials-for-spotify/README.md

-# streamdeck-spotify
+# spotify-essentials
-A Spotify integration for Stream Deck using the Spotify Web API.
+Effortlessly control your Spotify through your Elgato Stream Deck.